 Menopause can bring about a lot of changes to your physical and mental health.
 Most of these changes are completely normal and nothing to worry about.
 In some cases, a blood test might be recommended to check in on your hormone levels.
 A blood test won’t necessarily give you a diagnosis, though.
-Here we outline what a menopause blood test can tell you (and what it can’t).
+Find out what a menopause blood test can tell you (and what it can’t).

 What is menopause?

 Menopause is when you have stopped having periods for one year — triggered by a drop in the levels of the hormones oestrogen and progesterone.
 This means you can no longer get pregnant naturally.

 Prior to this, most women go through perimenopause — when your periods become irregular and your flow might become lighter or heavier.
 Typically, women transition into menopause between 45 and 55 (the UK average is 51).
 Sometimes this can happen below the age of 40 — early menopause.

 Learn about your menopausal health with our menopause insights blood test.